Adravilag/saged-ui/CONTRIBUTING.md

-# Contributing to SagedUI
+# Contributing to SageBox

-Thank you for your interest in contributing to SagedUI! 🎉
+Thank you for your interest in contributing to SageBox! 🎉

 ## Getting Started

 1. Fork the repository
-2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/saged-ui.git`
+2. Clone your fork: `git clone https://github.com/YOUR_USERNAME/sagebox.git`
 3. Install dependencies: `npm install`
 4. Create a branch: `git checkout -b feat/your-feature`